Radon in Homes

 Is there a safe level of radon?

 Any radon level poses some health risk.
 While it is not possible to reduce radon to zero, the best approach is to lower the radon level as much as possible.
 The Environmental Protection Agency (EPA) has set the action level at 4 pCi/L (picocuries of radon per liter of air).
-It is highly recommended at 4 pCi/L or higher a radon mitigation system is installed to reduce the radon level.
+MDH recommends installing a radon mitigation system when the radon level is at 4 pCi/L or higher.
+Between 2 and 4 pCi/L, a radon mitigation system can be considered to lower the level as much as possible.
+For more information about radon levels in your county, please go to MDH’s Radon Data Portal.

 Radon and Lung Cancer